-Using artificial intelligence in Contact Centers
+7. Artificial Intelligence in Contact Centers

 Every contact center encounter with a consumer either increases loyalty or pushes customers away.
 So, efficient customer service is a major focus.
-Contact centers hold a wealth of data, and AI can help organizations better understand their clients.
+Contact centers hold a wealth of data, and AI can help businesses better understand their clients.

 Below is one of the most popular uses of AI at contact centers: